musana-engineering/musana.engineering.github.io/_posts/2025-03-15-azure-machine-learning-operations.markdown

 With a clear understanding of the problem, data, and tools, we are now ready to implement our solution.
 In the next sections, we'll set up the infrastructure, including networking, compute, and storage.
 Once the infrastructure is in place, we will create the end-to-end pipeline and integrate automation to ensure seamless data ingestion, preprocessing, model training, and deployment.

 - ### Infrastructure Setup
-In this section, we'll create the foundational infrastructure in Azure including the virtual network, machine learning workspace, blob storage, application insights, and Azure Key Vault.
+The first step in our pipeline will create the foundational infrastructure in Azure.
+GloboJava information security team mandates a secure and compliant environment the foundation will prioritize private network access to minimize exposure to the public internet while maintaining seamless integration with Azure services.

 ![gbl-ml-v2](https://github.com/user-attachments/assets/0cd828ed-7288-48a8-b2ca-e43717d10eaa)
 Since this is primarily infrastructure setup, we'll use Terraform for provisioning and apply a consistent and descriptive naming convention to organize the resources following this structure:
 {% highlight css %}